 CHIP Doctoral Timeline

-Doctoral students should aim to complete the majority of their 55 hours of required coursework within the first two years of CHIP.
+Doctoral students should aim to fulfill the required pillar coursework within the first two years of CHIP.

 Spring: Prep for Comprehensive Exams